API

 A property that checks if an attribute of a model instance or a related object contains a certain value or one of multiple specified values and returns a corresponding boolean value.

-A property that checks whether or not certain objects exist in the database using a custom subquery.
+A property that checks whether certain objects exist in the database using a custom subquery.

 A property that returns a field value contained in a subquery, extracting it from the first row of the subquery’s result set.